Featured Help Articles

 Handling of Sensitive Data

-Sensitive data is masked in our in-house CRM, social security numbers, bank account, credit cards and customer passwords and not viewable by internal users.
+Sensitive data is masked in our in-house CRM (Customer Relationship Management) software.
+Social security numbers, bank account, credit cards and customer passwords are not viewable by internal users.

 Infrastructure and Access